-- (a) The measuring time should be continuously for 10 minutes or longer during work at which the concentration is estimated to be the highest.
-If works are repeatedly carried out for short cycles of a few minutes each, the measurement should be made for a period of at least 10 minutes including the time which the works are being underway. - (b) If one work cycle is somewhere between 10 minutes and one hour, the measurement should be made for the entire cycle.
-If a work is continued longer than that, the concentration should be measured several times for about a period of 10 minutes during the work and the highest value should be recorded.
+- (a) The measuring time should be 10 minutes continuously or longer during work at which the concentration is estimated to be the highest.
+If work is repeatedly carried out for short cycles of a few minutes each, the measurement should be made for a period of at least 10 minutes including the time that the work is underway. - (b) If one work cycle is somewhere between 10 minutes and one hour, the measurement should be made for the entire cycle.
+If work is continued longer than that, the concentration should be measured several times for about a period of 10 minutes during the work and the highest value should be recorded.